 The Three Rule Method is a technique I developed during college that allowed me to narrow down the best possible solutions, in the shortest period of time, with the greatest possibility of being correct.
-It’s called the Three Rule Method because it comprises three very basic rules, but placed in a specific order; like an equation.
-To use the Three Rule Method correctly, it must be a methodical process with each step being consciously observed and worked.
+It’s called the Three Rule Method because it comprises three very basic rules, but placed in a specific order, like an equation.
+Using the Three Rule Method correctly must be a systematic process with each step being consciously observed and worked.

 To demonstrate this model, we will use the following statement:

 “Thomas is a great guy, he throws the best parties.
 Come to Tom’s house with me tonight!”